 Seminar: Different types of infusion accessories.
 Demonstration of the infusion pump.
-Preparing mixture infusion, calorie calculation.

-Practical: Preparing the infusion set and

-connecting it to the venous catheter.
-Different types and use of blood pressure gauge.
+Practical: Ligation of vessels on gauze models.
+Vein preparation/cannulation, injection techniques (i.m., i.v.) and taking blood samples on phantom models.
+Preparing the infusion set and connecting it to the venous catheter.
+Different types and use of blood pressure manometers.

 Lecture: Surgical incisions and laparotomies.
+Basic principals of intestinal surgery.
 Endoscopic techniques.
-Basic principals of intestinal surgery.

-Seminar: Video-demonstration of laparotomies.
-Wound types.
+Seminar: Wound types.
 Principles of wound care.
 Wound dressings.
 Definition, types and application of catheters and drains.
-Catheterization of urinary bladder.
+Videodemonstration of laparotomies.
+Catheterization of the urinary bladder (video-demonstration).
 Incontinence and its treatment.
 Urine condoms.
 Types and handling of stoma bags.

 Lecture: Insight into the surgery of the parenchymal organs.
 Bioplasts and tissue adhesives and their application field.
 Conicotomy, tracheostomy.
-Basic principles of vascular surgery.
+Basic principles of